vikram186/progit/en/07-customizing-git/01-chapter7.markdown

 #### core.autocrlf ####

 If you’re programming on Windows or using another system but working with people who are programming on Windows, you’ll probably run into line-ending issues at some point.
-This is because Windows uses both a carriage-return character and a linefeed character for newlines in its files, whereas Mac and Linux systems use only the linefeed character.
+This is because Windows uses both a carriage-return character and a linefeed character for newlines in its files, whereas Mac and Linux uses only carriage return(\r) and linefeed(\n) character respectively.
 This is a subtle but incredibly annoying fact of cross-platform work.

 Git can handle this by auto-converting CRLF line endings into LF when you commit, and vice versa when it checks out code onto your filesystem.
 You can turn on this functionality with the `core.autocrlf` setting.
 If you’re on a Windows machine, set it to `true` — this converts LF endings into CRLF when you check out code: